 Distribution and warehouse operational assessments allow companies to review the people, processes, layout, and systems to identify where, and how, changes should occur.
 The goal of any operations assessment is to improve operational efficiencies; drive down costs; increase throughput while meeting or exceeding customer expectations.

-In short, an operations assessment should be performed at least once per year.
+In short, a warehouse assessment or warehouse evaluation, should be performed at least once per year.
 Some companies benefit from more frequent, smaller assessments based on key events such as changes in seasons or acquisitions.

 At a minimum, your operations team should engage in a methodical operations assessment once per year.
 This assessment typically coincides with the end of the primary peak season or the end of the fiscal year.
 This provides the ability to take a step back and reset the operations and facility to support the coming year or season.